(FICTION 6,870 words) (BACK TO HOME PAGE)

 Liz planned to start The Phone Call thus.
 “Chéri” would be risky after her three-month silence.
 But it would demonstrate she still had feelings for him.
 Would Cat reciprocate?
 Or was he too embittered?
 If only she knew.

-Her cheerless life in Vienna – the isolation and solitude, the bewildering language – forced nostalgia upon her.
+Her cheerless life in Vienna – the isolation and solitude, the impenetrable language – forced nostalgia upon her.
 While other men’s memories disappeared like smoke, only Cat’s image endured.
 He commandeered her reminiscences, invaded her sleep.
 Vienna’s decadent pastries could only temporarily deflect her thoughts from the only man in her life whose declarations of love sprang from undying devotion.

-Projecting her domestic frustrations onto him was unfair.
+Projecting all her domestic frustrations onto him was unfair.
 Slamming the door on him was wrong.
 Emboldened by wine, she’d sometimes dial his number.
 But burdened by guilt, her stomach in knots, fearing rejection, unsure of what to say, unsure she even had the right to say anything, she’d never reach the last digit.

 The psychic’s receptionist squeezed her in on December 5th, instructing her to bring a personal possession or at least a photo of the individual she wished Madame Claire to read.
 But Liz had nothing.
 She’d torn up her only photo of Cat that ugly night.
 On the Paris-bound plane she sought to offset this problem by focusing her psychic energies on Cat.